open-telemetry/oteps/text/0258-env-context-baggage-carriers.md

 ## Motivation

-The motivation for defining the specification for context and baggage propagation by using environment variables as carriers stems from a long open issue on the OpenTelemetry Specification repository, [issue #740][issue-740].
-This issue has been open for such a long time that multiple groups have gone forward in implementing their own solutions to the problem using `TRACEPARENT` and `TRACESTATE` environment variables.
+The motivation for defining the specification for context and baggage propagation by using environment variables as carriers stems from the long open [issue #740][issue-740] on the OpenTelemetry Specification repository.
+This issue has been open for such a long time that multiple implementations now exist using `TRACE_PARENT` and `TRACESTATE` environment variables.

-[Issue #740][issue-740] identifies several use cases of systems that do not communicate across bounds by leveraging HTTP communications such as:
+[Issue #740][issue-740] identifies several use cases in systems that do not communicate across bounds by leveraging network communications such as:

 * ETL
 * Batch
 * CI/CD systems

-Adding arbitrary Text Map Propagation through environment variable carries into the OpenTelemetry Specification will enable distributed tracing within the above listed systems.
+Adding arbitrary [Text Map propagation][tmp] through environment variable carries into the OpenTelemetry Specification will enable distributed tracing within the above listed systems.